Table of Contents

 Former Manchester City winger and England international Shaun Wright-Phillips hails Raheem Sterling as the perfect role model

-A Premier League winner with Chelsea, England international and model professional Shaun Wright-Phillips shared his thoughts with AmericanGambler.com.
+A Premier League winner with Chelsea, England international and model professional Shaun Wright-Phillips shared his thoughts with AmericanGambler.com and our partner – William Hill.
 Wright-Phillips, a Manchester City fan himself, gave his thoughts on how Vincent Kompany led Man City to the title and expects them to complete an historic domestic treble this weekend.

 He also shared his opinions on a difficult season for Chelsea, but that he believes they will finish their season off by winning the Europa League.
 Sterling also spoke about the incredible maturity of Raheem Sterling both on and off the pitch, and that any youngster going in to football should aim to emulate the Manchester City star.